XMCyber/MacHound/README.md

 ```

 # License
-MacHound is released under the license.
-For more details see LICENSE.
+MacHound is released under the GPL-3.0 License.
+For more details see LICENSE.md.

 # Contact Us
 For any question, suggestion, bug reporting please feel free to contact at rony@xmcyber.com